Aliphatic Diesters Group – information sheet

 Overview

-- The ecological hazard and exposure potentials of both substances were classified using the Ecological Risk Classification of Organic Substances Approach.
+- The ecological hazard and exposure potentials of this substance (DIDA) were classified using the Ecological Risk Classification of Organic Substances (ERC) Approach.

-- This screening assessment focused on the substance hexanedioic acid, diisodecyl ester, also referred to as DIDA.
-It is 1 of 2 substances referred to collectively as the Aliphatic Diesters Group under the Chemicals Management Plan (CMP).
+- The assessment focused on hexanedioic acid, diisodecyl ester, also referred to as DIDA.
+It is 1 of 2 substances referred to collectively as the Aliphatic Diesters Group.
+This substance was assessed as part of the Chemicals Management Plan (CMP).

 Human and ecological exposures

-- Canadians may be exposed to DIDA from the use of products available to consumers, such as motor oil, aerosol lubricant, and limited natural health products.
+- People in Canada may be exposed to DIDA from the use of products available to consumers, such as motor oil, and aerosol lubricant.

-- According to information considered under the Ecological Risk Classification of Organic Substances Approach, DIDA was identified as having a high ecological exposure potential due to its overall persistence (ability to stay in the environment over time) and large use quantities.
+- According to information considered under the ERC Approach, DIDA was identified as having a high ecological exposure potential due to its overall persistence (ability to stay in the environment over time) and large use quantities.

 Key health and ecological effects (hazard)